knuckleswtf/pastel/README.md

 ## You might also like...
-- [laravel-apidoc-generator](https://github.com/mpociot/laravel-apidoc-generator): Generate documentation for your Laravel APIs from your codebase.
-Built by the creator of Documentarian and maintained by the creator of Pastel.
-Powered by Pastel (soon).
+- [Scribe](https://github.com/knuckleswtf/scribe): Generate documentation for your Laravel APIs from your codebase.
+Powered by Pastel.

 ## Todo
 - Custom favicon support